NEAR-Balkans/h00kd-docs/docs/user-guide/how-to-close-event.md

 ## Step 1:

-Connect you NEAR wallet to h00kd platform.
+Connect your NEAR wallet to h00kd platform.

 ## Step 2: